BojanZelic/CF-Access-basic-authenticator/README.md

 ```

 #### Architecture
-The worker should listen on the following additional routes:
+This worker should listen on the following additional routes:
 `
 *-auth.yourdomain.com
 `

 Next... setup 2 Domains/DNS records ex:
 ```
 A radarr.yourdomain.com